 11. Live streaming in 1080p with stabilization.
 The Max can livestream in non-360 mode in 1080p resolution to YouTube, Facebook, or other streaming services that support RTMP.

-12. Slow motion 60fps.
-The Max can capture non-360 video at 60fps, which can be played back at 30fps to create a 1/2 speed slow motion video.
+12. UPDATED: Slow motion 60fps.
+As of the April 2020 firmware update, the Max can now capture both 360 and non-360 video at 60fps, which can be played back at 30fps to create a 1/2 speed slow motion video.

 13. Self-timer.
 The Max finally adds a self-timer for photos, an essential feature that was strangely absent from the GoPro Fusion.